 The following additional criteria are considered, although a proposed event or program need not meet all criteria to be acceptable:

-- Encourages literacy and the enjoyment of reading.
+- Encourages literacy, the enjoyment of reading, and lifelong learning;

-- Highlights materials and services available at the library, and assists customers in their effective use.
+- Highlights materials and services available at the Library, and assists patrons in their effective use;

 Delivery of Events and Programs

 Content may be developed and presented by staff or by experts outside the organization including:

 - Authors and illustrators, by whom book sales are permitted;

 - Performers, by whom sales of recordings is permitted;